Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 Isobutane is colourless with a weak petrol odour.

-It is very flammable and gas/air mixtures can be explosive.
+Isobutane (isobutane gas) is very flammable and gas/air mixtures can be explosive.

-Isobutane vapour (gas) is heavier than air.
+Isobutane vapour (isobutane gas) is heavier than air.

-It is classified as LPG, along with propane, butane and mixes of these gases.
+Isobutane is classified as LPG, along with propane, butane and mixes of these gases.

-Isobutane Production Process
+Isobutane Production Process from Butane

 This isomerization happens in something called a butamer unit and includes the use of platinum or another metal catalyst.